 Equality and diversity

-- we recognise and address the varying needs and wishes of different social groups
+- We recognise and address the varying needs and wishes of different social groups

-- we maximise the inclusion and participation of patients and carers, and their freedom to exercise choice
+- We maximise the inclusion and participation of patients and carers, and their freedom to exercise choice

-- we aim to ensure a positive experience for all individuals from all groups within the community.
+- We aim to ensure a positive experience for all individuals from all groups within the community